Good Taste magazine article 2015

 You have a background as a graphic designer; do you bring a graphic element into your work?
 If so, how?

 Definitely.
-All the same rules apply wether you're a designer, photographer, painter, sculptor, or even here on this page as a magazine art director, we all employ the principles of balance, dimensional thirds, colour opposites, contrast and so on.
+The same aesthetic rules apply, wether you're a designer, photographer, painter, sculptor, or even here on this page as a magazine art director, we employ the same principles of balance, dimensional thirds, colour opposites, contrast and so on.

 Do you paint from live models?
 How do you choose your subjects?

-I have sketched from live models but when it comes to oil painting the process is just too long to ask someone to sit for days on end and the light conditions constantly change, so I ask my friends to pose for me and I take photographs to work from.
+I have sketched from live models but when it comes to oil painting the process is just too long to ask someone to sit for days on end and I'm shy, I don't like being watched while I work, so I ask my friends to pose for me and I take photographs to work from.
 I will also google images.
-Choosing a subject is not easy to explain as it is more instinctive.
+Choosing a subject is not easy to explain as it is so instinctive.

 What else do you like to do?
 Any unusual hobbies?